MEET THE TEAM

 "One of my passions is using athletics to empower youth and adults to take on the challenges of getting to the next level because only then will they see the amazing things they are capable of doing…physically, mentally and emotionally!

-I’m currently finishing my last semester of school at the University of New England where I will receive my Bachelor’s degree in Applied Exercise Science with a minor in Nutrition.
+I received my Bachelor’s degree in Applied Exercise Science with a minor in Nutrition from University of New England in the Spring of 2021.
+Shortly thereafter I received my NSCA CSCS Certification.
 Prior to joining Skolfield Sports Performance I worked as a personal trainer and group fitness instructor in Southern Maine.
 I also volunteered as an Assistant Strength and Conditioning Coach at UNE working predominantly with men’s and women’s ice hockey, golf, track and field, and women’s rugby.
-I completed an internship with Yale University’s Strength and Conditioning team this past summer where I learned the ins and outs of training and programming for college athletes.
+I completed an internship with Yale University’s Strength and Conditioning team in the Summer of 2020 where I learned the ins and outs of training and programming for college athletes.

 My passion for Strength and Conditioning started in my early teenage years while I was pursuing a college athletics career.
 I trained in and out of season at the OA Performance Center/Parisi Speed School with Stan.
 With the help of a great training program and hard work I was able to reach my goals and become a two-sport varsity athlete at UNE playing men’s ice hockey and lacrosse.
 I fell in love with the process and science behind training which led me to pursue my degree in Exercise Science.
 I want to be able to share my passion for Strength and Conditioning and my experience with pursuing a college athletic career with other athletes also looking to play college sports.

 I’m a home-grown Mainer having lived in Southern Maine my whole life.
 I attended Bonny Eagle High School where I played varsity men’s ice hockey and lacrosse.
 I was a junior and senior year captain for lacrosse and earned First Team All-State my senior year as a midfielder.
-In my spare time I am training to complete the Sebago Lake Triathlon as well as the Maine Marathon in the next year.
+In my spare time I enjoy marathon and triathlon endurance training.
+I complete my first race at the Sebago Lake Triathlon during the Summer of 2021.

 FREE ONLINE TRAINING